 As I finished singing the song, dusk receded into the smell of wet wood.

-“Where did you learn it”, he asked me in surprise.
+“Where did you learn”, he asked me in surprise.

 I shrugged,

-“If I had such a voice, I would definitely not bury them in school”.
+“If I had a voice like this, I definitely wouldn't bury them in school”.

 When he stood up to get a new beer, I noticed that he was taller than anyone in the room, and until daybreak we stayed together, me singing and him playing.